SER515Fall2019Team12/EduMATH/README.md

 ```

 ## To setup local dB:
 Install mySQL server, and enter the `user` and `password` credentials of the dB in the routes file connection block.

+Then run command:
+`node server.js`